 Rookie/Free Agent Draft

 There will be a Rookie/Free Agent Draft each season.
-Beginning in 2011, this draft will consist of all un-owned rated players.
-The only players that will be included in this pool are rated, unowned players that have never been rated by SOM before.
+The only players that will be included in this pool are rated, unowned players.
 The Rookie/Free Agent Draft will last 10 rounds.
-All rated, unowned kickers and punters will also be available in the Rookie Draft.

 In determining the draft order, team placement will be handled in reverse order of win-loss percentage from the previous year using all tie-breaker methods.
 The league champion and runner-up always draft last and next-to-last respectively in each round.

 After teams have been initially reduced to 53 man rosters, there will be a “Supplemental Draft” consisting of the remaining free agents.
 The supplemental draft pool will consist of undrafted players from the recently completed Rookie Draft and players cut by live teams in reaching the initial 53 man roster maximums.
 The time and date of this draft will be announced to the league.
 This draft is conducted by the Commissioner.
 Each team wishing to participate sends a list of players in order of preference to the Commissioner via email.

 There is no limit to the number of players on a supplemental list.
 However, the maximum number of players a team can draft in the Supplemental Draft will be the greater of: